JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-dependencies.md

    }
    ```

-3. Synchronize the Gradle files by clicking **Sync Now** in the warning.
+3. Synchronize the Gradle files by clicking **Sync Now** in the notification.

    ![Synchronize the Gradle files](gradle-sync.png)